GregLando113/AutoMove-NG/README.md

  ### Requirements

   - Visual Studio 2022
+  - Mod Organizer 2 as your mod manager
   - cmake
   - vcpkg
   - A python 3 install for scripts

  ### Commands

- Set environment variable `AUTOMOVE_OUTPUT_ROOT` to where you want the mod to install to, either your skyrim data dir or your ModOrganizer mod folder for the project.
+ Set environment variable `MO_SSE_INSTANCE` to the folder path of your Skyrim Special Edition Mod Organizer instance.
+You will see mods, profiles, overwrite etc in the folder if its the right one.
+It will expect a mod with the same name as `PROJECT_PLUGIN_NAME` (in this case, "AutoMove NG") in mod organizer to copy fresh binary builds into.
+Ensure this mod along with the SKSE/Plugins folder is created.

- You might need to update the vcpkg baselines, so run `py scripts/update-baselines.py` before the build.
+ You might need to update the vcpkg baselines, so run `py scripts/update-baselines.py` before the build if you encounter issues.

  Build with: